chrphb/tutorial_ubuntu_nbdev/README.md

 You can explore the nbdev features: github pages workflow integration, pypi integration, etc.

-Now enjoy coding with nbdev !
+Enjoy coding with nbdev !

 If you enjoyed this tutorial, please [follow me here](http://twitter.com/chrphb), and [read more